 Almost all of it!
-Yes, even cyborgs.
+Yes, even cyborgs!
 Check out the Real-World Technology page to learn about how close we are to this science-fiction future.
+(LINK)

 Do you use beta readers?

 Yes!
-I have three phenomenal beta readers and I don’t know what I would do without them.
+I have four phenomenal beta readers and I don’t know what I would do without them.

 Do you write on a computer or longhand?